mktrias/South-Tutorial/README.md

 South-Tutorial
 ==============

 South is a migration tool that works with Django projects.
+You should use it.
 It can handle:

 - Schema migration
 - Data migration